Three semesters - Full time. 90 ECTS

 Any student willing to put in the effort to gain a high level of education will be quickly accepted into this growing industry, in which salaries are high.

-The official list of accepted candidates will be published on July 15th
+The official list of accepted candidates will be published on 18 June, 2021, on the FIB website, in the "Enrollment" section of each Master programme.

 Candidates must provide proof of their English proficiency, with at least a B2 level in the Common European Framework of Reference for Languages (or equivalent).